 Over the previous three years, we attended an average of less than one waste disposal site fire a year.
 We have only attended two overall, with both occurring in Derwentside.
-One of the incidents involved a pile of scrap metal and plastics that spread to the recycling building itself, while the other was due to a large accumulation of approximately 100 tons of domestic waste that had been stacked for some time.
+One of the incidents involved a pile of rubbish on fire inside a building, while the other was due to a large accumulation of approximately 100 tons of domestic waste that had been stacked for some time.
 The impact of these incidents on our resources related to not only equipment, but also operational personnel being on scene for several hours.